-The growth of America’s nuclear arms program in the 1950s created a high demand for uranium.
-Geologists thought that Utah’s canyon country contained a signiﬁcant amount of uranium, but the rugged terrain made access difficult.
-To encourage prospectors, the Atomic Energy Commission offered monetary incentives and built almost 1,000 miles of road in southeast Utah.
-In Canyonlands, these roads include the popular White Rim Road at Island in the Sky.
-Miners searched for treasure... and some might say they found it.
+Roads and trails were also built for other uses.
+America’s nuclear arms race in the 1950s created a high demand for uranium.
+Geologists thought that Utah’s canyon country contained a signiﬁcant amount of the metal, but rugged terrain made access diﬃcult.
+The Atomic Energy Commission encouraged prospectors with monetary incentives and built almost 1,000 miles of road in southeast Utah.
+The now popular White Rim Road at Island in the Sky started this way.

 For the ﬁrst time, much of Canyonlands could be seen from a car.
 This, plus the development of the interstate highway system, opened the door for increased tourism to the area, and eventually the creation of a national park.